rucll/bmrs/README.md

 ### Menu

 * `AddExpressionFromText` -
-Add a new definition expression directly from the UI.
+Add a new definition directly from the UI.
 * `AddExpressionFromFile` -
 Add a series of definisions from a text file.
 For formatting, see the example in `exp.txt`.
 * `Transduce` -